ArrowFlow: Hierarchical Machine Learning in the Space of Permutations: The Ranking Layer

 The motion $m_j[p]$ measures how many positions element $\pi_x[p]$ must move to reach its position in filter $r_j$.
 This is a signed displacement---positive means the element should move toward the end, negative toward the front.

 A distance is computed via the $\ell_q$ norm:

 With $q = 1$, this is Spearman's footrule distance \citep{diaconis1977footrule}: the total positional displacement between the input and the filter.
+All experiments in this paper use $q=1$.

-\paragraph{Missing data and receptive fields.} If $\pi_x$ omits items present in $r_j$, the missing items are treated as displaced to the end, incurring a deletion penalty.
+\paragraph{Missing data and receptive fields.} If $\pi_x$ omits items present in $r_j$, the experiments in this paper assign each missing item the central position $mV$ (with $m=0.5$) and down-weight its update contribution by $w=0.5$ (Section~\ref{sec:supervised-training}); an alternative variant instead displaces missing items to the end of the list and charges a deletion penalty.
+We use the central-imputation rule throughout unless stated otherwise.
 If $r_j$ has a restricted receptive field (subset of items), the average motion is subtracted to promote translation invariance---analogous to zero-centering in convolutional layers.